 It’s sensible to take some basic precautions whilst travelling anywhere in the world.
 Below are recommendations that we feel hold true for travel in general and which we thus suggest are followed during a southern African itinerary – they apply mostly to travel in the major cities and towns but elements are also relevant for stays in camps in conservation areas.
 It is advisable to lock your luggage with a suitable lock or at least with cable ties when flying both locally (within South Africa or to neighbouring countries) and internationally.
 As an additional precaution we suggest that check-in luggage is shrink-wrapped.
 Please do not check-in any valuables.
 Valuables and any chronic medication should be kept in your carry-on luggage.
 Store valuables and additional cash in your camp’s safety deposit box or camp safe.

-Luggage that goes missing on scheduled flights is beyond the control of Great Plains Conservation and/or the airline concerned.
 The airport controls what happens to passengers’ luggage from when it is checked in/out until it is put on/taken off the aircraft.
-We suggest that you take the following precautionary action: pack a small bag with your essentials including any life sustaining medication, which can be carried with you as hand luggage.
+Baggage that goes missing on scheduled flights is beyond the control of Great Plains Conservation and/or the airline concerned.
+We suggest that you take the following precautionary action and pack a small bag from our recommended list of items on what to pack for your safari.
+Included in this should be your essentials, including any life-sustaining medication, which can be carried with you as hand luggage.
 If your luggage goes missing, you will still have your essential items on hand to see you through the first couple of days while we try and recover your lost baggage.

 Please note that we cannot accept any responsibility for the misplacement of any articles whilst on your travels.
 Naturally, we will endeavour to reunite you with your misplaced items.
 However, logistics may not be favourable for the returning of articles unless you are prepared to pay for the cost to get your goods back to you.
 Any costs incurred in this process will be for your own account.
 This issue is possibly the single biggest form of stress for guests who have left their goods behind somewhere en route and who are not prepared to pay for the costs to be reunited with their possessions.